-Home Family and home Garden How to grow an apple tree
+Home Family and home Gradina si gradina de legume How to grow an apple tree

-A variety of berries, shrubs and fruit trees can grow in a summer cottage and in your own garden, but an apple tree can be found, probably, in every business executive.
-Having carried out a competent planting and providing proper care, from year to year the apple tree will delight its owner and his household with a rich and useful harvest.
-If this beautiful tree is not yet on your site, this article is for you.
-Here we will consider what varieties of apple trees exist, which ones are popular and why, and consider the process of planting and subsequent care.
+A variety of berries, shrubs and fruit trees can grow on a summer cottage and in one’s own garden, but an apple tree can probably be found on every farmer’s property.
+Having carried out competent planting and provided proper care, from year to year the apple tree will delight its owner and his household with a rich and healthy harvest.
+If you don’t have this beautiful tree on your property yet, this article is for you.
+Here we will look at what varieties of apple trees exist, which of them are popular and why, and consider the process of planting and subsequent care.

-Scientists managed to count more than 10 thousand varieties of apple trees, and this is very, very much.
-Nevertheless, from this huge number, over time, special favorites of gardeners were singled out, which are grown from year to year and give tasty fruits.
+Scientists have managed to count more than 10 thousand varieties of apple trees, which is a very, very large number.
+Nevertheless, from this huge number over time, special favorites of gardeners have been identified, which are grown year after year and produce delicious fruits.
 The varieties presented below are divided into summer, autumn and winter:

-• Summer ripens very early, approximately from July.
-Such apple trees give very delicate fruits that cannot be stored for a long time.
-Therefore, the harvested crop must be consumed within a maximum of three weeks, otherwise the apples will deteriorate.
-But among summer representatives there is a very wide variety of varieties that differ in both taste and structural characteristics.
+• Summer ones ripen very early, approximately from July.
+Such apple trees produce very delicate fruits that cannot be stored for a long time.
+Therefore, the harvested crop must be consumed within a maximum of three weeks, otherwise the apples will spoil.
+But among the summer representatives there is a very wide variety of varieties, differing in both taste and structural characteristics.

-• Autumn apple trees yield at the very beginning of autumn.
-Unlike summer ones, they last longer and can be in perfect condition until mid-winter.
+• Autumn apple trees produce a harvest at the very beginning of autumn.
+Unlike summer ones, they are stored longer and can be in perfect condition until mid-winter.
 Perfect for preservation.

-• "Centenarians" are winter varieties, which ripen at the very end of autumn.
+• “Long-livers” are winter varieties that ripen at the very end of autumn.
 Due to their strong structure, such fruits can be stored almost until summer.

-Now let's take a look at the favorites from each category.
+Now let's look at the favorites from each category.

 Summer varieties